Mate Pavić: 2015–2017: First title, major mixed title

-2018: Grand Slam doubles and mixed doubles titles, Masters 1000 finals, No. 1 ranking
+2018: Major doubles and mixed titles, No. 1

 Pavić and Marach had a great start to 2018.
 They went on to win 17 matches in a row, capturing titles at the Qatar Open, Auckland Open and then winning their first Grand Slam title at the 2018 Australian Open.
 In Melbourne, Mate also won his second mixed doubles Grand Slam title, this time with Gabriela Dabrowski.
 Pavić and Marach's winning streak came to an end at the Rotterdam Open in February, where they lost in the final.
 In April, Pavić and Marach reached their first ATP 1000 Masters Series finals in Monte Carlo (losing to Bryan brothers).

 On 21 May 2018, Pavić became the No. 1 ranked player in the world in doubles, and spent 8 weeks at the top.
 He was the youngest No. 1 doubles player in the world since Todd Woodbridge in 1996.
 Pavić and Marach also made it to the 2018 French Open final, where they lost to Mahut and Herbert.
 After the French Open, Pavić and Marach went 10–8, losing in both 2018 Wimbledon Championship and 2018 US Open first rounds.
 They bounced back by reaching the China Open final in October (l. to Kubot and Melo).
-Pavić finished the 2018 season at no. 3.
+Pavić finished the 2018 season at No. 3.